IMAT1912/IMAT1912/lab_03/lab_03.md

 >    self.items[index] = new_value
 >IndexError: list assignment index out of range
 >```
->OK, it looks like we tried to set a value beyond the size of the list.
+>OK, it looks like we tried to set a value (assign) to an index beyond the size of the list.

 We can't reference `self.items[10]` when the list is empty.
 When we try, an `IndexError` exception is raised.